-Of course, kids that fish – or hope to someday soon – dream of having their own gear.
-A rite of passage for just about any budding young angler is getting their own tackle box.
+Kids that fish – or hope to someday soon – dream of having their own tackle box.
+A rite of passage for just about any budding young angler is getting their own gear.

 In terms of putting together that first box, though, keep things simple and age appropriate.

-For freshwater, include a couple of floats, a small pack of split shots, several hooks in the sizes and styles your youngster will need most often and, perhaps, two or three easy-to-use lures that work where he or she will generally fish.
-You might also provide a nail clipper for cutting line and a small, inexpensive fishing or long-nosed pliers for removing hooks from the catch.
+For freshwater, include a couple of floats, a small pack of split shots, and several hooks.
+Think about the sizes and styles your youngster will need most often.
+Also consider two or three easy-to-use lures that work where he or she will generally fish.
+You might also provide a nail clipper for cutting line and a small, set of pliers for removing hooks from the catch.

 The same basic theory holds for saltwater fishing.
-Start with a few hooks of appropriate size and style, some lightweight sinkers or split shots, and a couple of small floats for smaller fish like snapper blues that feed near the surface or in shallow water.
-For lures, include a pair of small diamond jigs since they work just about anywhere, a ½- to ¾-ounce white bucktail, a 2- 4-inch soft-plastic swimbait along the lines of a Storm WildEye Shad or Tsunami Swim Shad and, perhaps, a small popper to work up some topwater action in calm, back bay waters.
+Start with a few hooks of appropriate size and style, some lightweight sinkers or split shots, and a couple of small floats.
+For lures, include a pair of small diamond jigs since they work just about anywhere, a ½- to ¾-ounce white bucktail, a 2- 4-inch soft-plastic swimbait, and, perhaps, a small popper to work up some topwater action.

 While this won’t cover all the bases for your budding fishing partner, it’s a great way to get them started.
 That, and a bit of time spent together on the water, can be a terrific formula for hooking the next generation on your favorite pastime.